microsoft/vscode-wiki/Extension-Authoring:-Adopting-Multi-Root-Workspace-APIs.md

 ### Single language server or server per folder?

 The first decision the author of a language server must make is whether a single server can handle all the folders in a multi-root folder setup or whether you want to run a server per root folder.
 Using a single server is the recommended way.
-It enables to share memory resources across the different folders.
+Sharing a single server is more resource friendly than running multiple servers.

 Language servers that operate on a single file like a CSS or JSON file or linters that validate a single file at a time can easily handle multiple folders.
 We have already migrated the HTML, JSON, CSS language servers and the 'eslint' and 'tslint' Language servers.
 We have implemented them all as a single language server.
 The [lsp-multi-root-sample example](https://github.com/Microsoft/vscode-extension-samples/tree/master/lsp-multi-root-sample) demonstrates the use of the new protocol workspace folder and configuration protocol.
 We recommend that you also review the corresponding extensions when migrating your server.